Mefitek/digital-electronics-1/labs/Projekt/README.md

 ![real to hex](images/Simulations/real_to_hex_block.png)

 This modules!s function is to convert a data type real number into a hexadecimal number (including the decimal point).
 The module's input `real_i` is converted (through function floor() from the `ieee.math_real` library).
 It is important to note that the conversion code is nowhere neal ideal and conventional, since working with the data type real variables is somewhat tricky.
-It would be favorable to use custom functions
+It would be favorable to use custom functions for the calculations.

-This module Real_to_hex is necessary to convert of real number to hexadecimal number.
-The display cannot work with real number so we must convert it.
-This module have one input `real_i` and five outputs `data0_o`, `data1_o`, `data2_o`, `data3_o` and `dp_o`.
-On the input is bring the output signal from Real_switch module (one of the four speed).
-Output signals goes to 7 digits display module. `dp_o` represent decimal point in real number.
+The range of outputted hexadecimal number was decided to be "XX.XX" - which meant we would be able to display speeds between 0.01 - 99.99 m/s.
+The output `dp_o` represents the decimal point's position and outputs
+`data0_o`, `data1_o`, `data2_o`, `data3_o` represent the particular decimals.

 #### Algoritm